ArmineKhanan/Amazon_Vine_Analysis/README.md

 ## Results
 ### ETL on Amazon Product Reviews
-From all the 50 datasets accaessed through the [link](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) provided, we picked US reviews dataset for software solutions.
-The ETL process for extracting data from the source, it's modification and creation of tables for the normalised database can be examined in the [.ipynb file](https://github.com/ArmineKhanan/Amazon_Vine_Analysis/blob/main/Amazon_Reviews_ETL.ipynb) of the currrent repository.
+From all the 50 datasets accessed through the [link](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) provided, we picked the US reviews dataset for software solutions.
+The ETL process for extracting data from the source, its modification, and the creation of tables for the normalized database can be examined in the [.ipynb file](https://github.com/ArmineKhanan/Amazon_Vine_Analysis/blob/main/Amazon_Reviews_ETL.ipynb) of the current repository.
 ###  Bias of Vine Reviews
 1. In total there are 341931 reviews in vine_df table.
 2. 153947, 45.0% of which are 5-star reviews.